Amalfi Coast Walking Tour

 - Total Distance: 5.6 miles / 9 km

 - Duration of walking sections: 2.5 hrs

 - Terrain: Mainly well formed track, some natural rocky sections

 Day 5 - Island time in Capri

-Today we travel to Capri, a favoured destination for the rich and famous in recent times, with an interesting history stretching back beyond ancient Roman times.
+Today we travel to Capri, a favoured destination for the rich and famous in recent times, but also with an interesting history stretching back beyond ancient Roman times.